 That is why we are in the process of filing lawsuits against most of the major chains.

-Hotels and motels are a popular location for sex trafficking: 73.55% of cases of potential human trafficking received by the National Human Trafficking Hotline between 2012 and 2016 were for hotel and motel-based sex trafficking.
+Hotels and motels are a popular location for sex trafficking: 73.55% of cases of potential sex trafficking received by the National Human Trafficking Hotline between 2012 and 2016 were for hotel and motel-based sex trafficking.
 According to the Department of Homeland Security (DHS), traffickers are drawn to the privacy and anonymity offered by hotels.

 Sex traffickers may force victims to stay in a hotel or motel room and receive customers or send victims to a room rented by a customer.
 To ensure sex trafficking victims remain unfamiliar with their surroundings, traffickers often move them to different cities.
 Victims may live at hotels and motels during these travels.